-Metropolitan authorities and local government units shall also be responsible of measuring, analyzing, and updating the mobility requirements in each locality and to develop plans and programs to address the mobility requirements of their citizens.
+Metropolitan authorities and local government units shall also be responsible for measuring, analyzing, and updating the mobility requirements in each locality and to develop plans and programs to address the mobility requirements of their citizens.

-SEC.
-13. Vision Zero in Road Safety. - The State shall adopt the Vision Zero in road safety, which aims to achieve a highway system with no fatalities or serious injuries involving road traffic.
-For this purpose, the State shall implement a comprehensive road safety program and allocate funding to implement activities under the five pillars of the Philippine Road Safety Action Plan, namely Road Safety Management, Safer Roads, Safer Vehicles, Safer Road Users, and Post-Crash Response.
+- SEC.
+13. Vision Zero in Road Safety.
+The State shall adopt the Vision Zero in road safety, which aims to achieve a highway system with no fatalities or serious injuries involving road traffic.
+For this purpose, the State shall implement a comprehensive road safety program and allocate funding to implement activities under the five pillars of the Philippine Road Safety Action Plan, namely Road Safety Management, Safer Roads, Safer Vehicles, Safer Road Users, and Post-Crash Response. - SEC.
+14. Implementing Agencies.
+The DOTr, DENR, DTI, Department of Public Works and Highways (DPWH), Department of Interior and Local Government (DILG), Metropolitan Manila Development Authority (MMDA) and other metropolitan councils, shall be the implementing agencies for this Act, with DOTr as the lead implementing agency with responsibility for coordinating and monitoring all implementation activities.